OpenDAoC/OpenDAoC-Core/SRD/03_Magic_Systems/Spell_Effects_System.md

 ```

 #### Disabled Effects Management

+**Game Rule Summary**: When a weaker effect can't replace a stronger one, it goes into a "disabled" state instead of being completely rejected.
+This means if someone casts a weaker buff on you while you have a stronger one, the weaker buff waits invisibly until the stronger one expires, then automatically activates.
+This prevents gaps in your magical protection when effects from different casters overlap.

 - Worse effects from different casters become disabled
 - Concentration effects disabled when out of range
 - Best disabled effect automatically re-enabled when better effect expires